 Now, it’s important to stress that the discussion I am suggesting, despite appearances, is not primarily linguistic.
 For example, the discussion on the use of ‘commit’ is really about the stigma attached to suicide, the significance of this stigma, together with how negatively suicide should be rendered.
 These are social and political issues and not linguistic ones.
 Language is used mostly to render the views of those who have a stake in representing suicide.
 Language, of course, offers much nuance in such representations, but the issue is not primarily linguistic.

 My final comment is about the discussions so far.
 They focus on a couple of words, as if these were the issues that defined the ‘language of suicide’.
 Judging by how our informants spoke, these discussions are quite off their narrative priorities.
 Yes, our interviews were in Polish with some linguistic idiosyncrasies, still, the informants’ narrative choices clearly suggested there are some pressure points in the stories of suicide.
-And yet, suicidology and suicide prevention focus on the couple of words, rather uninterested in the narrative priorities of those who have a stake in such narratives.
+And yet, suicidology and suicide prevention focus on a couple of words, rather uninterested in the narrative priorities of those who have a stake in such narratives.

 I recently wrote that ‘we’ persuaded people that focusing on a number of words is important.
 So, ‘we’ all started saying that language matters.
 And yet, it turns out that when you simply listen to people, you discover what ‘language matters’ means to them and that it might mean something very different from what it means to us.